kensei-te/mat_interp/README.md

 ## Jupyter Notebooks  - Usage
-We provide a set of example notebooks, on how to train, compare and simulate the neural network for reproducing the results of magnetocaloric part, specifically for the case of ErCo<sub>2</sub> data.
+We provide a set of examples in the notebook file, on how to train, compare and simulate the neural networks for reproducing the results of magnetocaloric part, specifically for the case of ErCo<sub>2</sub> data (Section3.1 in the manuscript).

-After installing the enviroment navigate to the notebooks folder, where and see the 'Simulation Visualization.ipynb'.
+After installing the environment, navigate to the notebooks folder, and open the 'Simulation Visualization.ipynb' under the environment.

-There you can see the process to do calculate the entropy, generate data using a neural network model, how to search for you own network and comparison with other standard models in the scikit-learn package.
+There you can see the process to do calculate the entropy, generate data using a neural networks model, how to build your own model and comparison with other models in the Scikit-learn package.

 > Note: In this method, there is no need for installing extra packages or services such as MySQL.
-However, you wont be able to interactivly check the training process and wont be able to simple drag and drop.
+However, you won't be able to interactivly check the training process and won't be able to work on GUI with simple drag and drop.

 ## Setting up the Streamlit GUI - Requirements:
 Here we write the requirements for setting up the Streamlit GUI described in the paper.
 Note, that few extra steps are necessary and are described below